Home

 Forgiveness comes from understanding how people act and make decisions.

 Socrates explained many centuries ago that all people choose only what they perceive will bring the greatest good, or the greatest pleasure.
+But when they do not perceive accurately, they will choose the lesser good, by mistake.

 We know that situations and things are not always what they appear to be.
 Sometimes we are "fooled" by appearance.
 This naturally leads to errors.